Onion: Taxonomy and etymology

 A. cepa is known exclusively from cultivation, but related wild species occur in Central Asia and Iran.
-The most closely related species include A. vavilovii from Turkmenistan and A. asarense from Iran.
+The most closely related include A. vavilovii from Turkmenistan and A. asarense from Iran.
+The genus Allium contains other species variously called onions and cultivated for food, such as the Japanese bunching onion (A. fistulosum), Egyptian onion (A. × proliferum), and Canada onion (A. canadense).
 The vast majority of cultivars of A. cepa belong to the common onion group (A. cepa var. cepa) and are usually referred to simply as onions.
-The Aggregatum Group of cultivars (A. cepa var. aggregatum) includes both shallots and potato onions.
+The Aggregatum Group of cultivars (A. cepa var. aggregatum) includes both shallots, formerly classed as a separate species, and potato onions.
+Related species include garlic, leek, and chives.

-The genus Allium also contains a number of other species variously referred to as onions and cultivated for food, such as the Japanese bunching onion (A. fistulosum), Egyptian onion (A. × proliferum), and Canada onion (A. canadense).

-Cepa is commonly accepted as Latin for "onion" and has an affinity with Ancient Greek: κάπια (kápia) and Albanian: qepë and is ancestral to Aromanian: tseapã, Catalan: ceba, Occitan: ceba, Portuguese: cebola, Spanish: cebolla, Italian: cipolla, and Romanian: ceapă.
-The English word "chive" is also derived from the Old French cive, which derived from cepa.
+Cepa is commonly accepted as Latin for "onion"; the generic name Allium is the classical Latin name for garlic.